NotsoanoNimus/nanofuzz/README.md

 ## The Goal: A Summary

-- Simple, flexible, performant, structured fuzzing.
+- Simple, flexible, performant, independent, structured fuzzing.
 - Utmost benchmarked speed via selection of efficient algorithms and branchless coding techniques (where it matters).
-- Extensible and easily integrated without disruption into various applications.
+- Extensible and easily integrated into various applications without disruption.
+- Operation on small, embedded, and/or otherwise-resource-critical systems.

 ## A Note Regarding Speed